 Data analysis is instrumental in the decision making activities of SC State Housing.
-The support services whose responsibility it is to provide such data collection and analysis is now integrated into the Marketing and Communications area.
-This area collects data from throughout SC State Housing.
-This is used to produce three major, annual reports: The Accountability Report; The Investment Report and the Economic Impact Report.
+The Marketing and Communications Department provides support services and is responsible for all data collection and analysis throughout the agency.
+The data and analysis are used to produce three major annual reports: The Accountability Report; The Investment Report and the Affordable Housing Statewide Impact Report.
+Additionally, SC State Housing partners with USC's Moore School of Business on the compilation and analysis of the data for the annual Affordable Housing Statewide Impact and Investment Reports.
 Other reports are created on an as-needed basis.
 For efficiency, information for major reports is now collected simultaneously at the conclusion of the fiscal year.
-Data analysis and the resulting information continues to be critical to the decision making process as more reliable and integrated systems are developed.
+Data analysis and the resulting information continue to be critical to the decision making process as more reliable and integrated systems are developed.